tiddnet/vagrant-ansible/README.md

 For each vm, a virtualbox is taken towards the end of your "vagrant up".
 This snapshot is called "baseline".
 If you want to roll back to this snapshot, then you do:

 ```
-vagrant snapshot go puppetmaster baseline
+vagrant snapshot go controller baseline
 ```

-...or for a puppetagent, e.g. puppetagent01, you do:
+...or for an ansible client, e.g. ansibleclient01, you do:

 ```
-vagrant snapshot go puppetagent01 baseline
+vagrant snapshot go ansibleclient01 baseline
 ```